gustasvs/laravel-tt/README.md

-# laravel-tt
+# my web application
+to run, pull the files, and in temrminal run `docker-compose up --build`

-## for university project,
+## details
-web page has backend developed on laravel i used frontend from react with ant design
+laravel backend running on localhost port 2000 react frontend with ant design on localhost port 3000

-## creators note
-i added my frontend folder in my backend folder just so i can compile everything with one docker-compose, but it shouldnt be that difficult to undo